xikodev/easy-icons/.github/ISSUE_TEMPLATE/icon-request.md

 ---
 name: Icon request
 about: Request an icon to be added
-title: ''
+title: ICON REQUEST
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: xikodev

 ---

-List all the icons you would like to be added on Easy Icons!
+**Please list all the icons you would like to be added on Easy Icons below this!**